prof3ssorSt3v3/mad9011/docs/modules/week1/README.md

 ## Introduction and Inspiration

-Here is [a series of videos](./inspiration.md) to help get you thinking about what is coming and how you can contribute to the world.
+Welcome to MAD9011, Mobile Design Fundamentals course.
+We are going to learn a lot of fun and useful material to help you design graphics and interfaces.
+To have a smooth start, ensure to download and install the Adobe Creative Suite and Adobe Illustrator in the first week.

 ## Tools and Software